-- Governments may intervene in markets in the form of taxes, subsidies, price controls (maximum and minimum prices) and quantity controls (quotas) - b.
-Government intervention in markets can affect the equilibrium price and quantity, consumer expenditure and producer revenue - c.
+- a.
+Governments may intervene in markets in the form of taxes, subsidies, price controls (maximum and minimum prices) and quantity controls (quotas) - b.
+Government intervention in markets can affect the equilibrium price and quantity, consumer expenditure and producer revenue, consumer surplus and producer surplus - c.
 Impact of government intervention on markets may be affected by price elasticities of demand and supply